chilligwazz/games-list/README.md

-# games-list
+# Gameslist
-A codebase for a PERN stack app.
+A PERN (PostgreSQL, Express, React, Node) stack app for keeping track of your games progress and achievements.